Painting As Prayer ~

 My Lover speaks, "Arise my Darling, my beautiful one, and come away with me."

 No matter where you're raised, we're imbued with imagination and desire to create.
 I grew up in Washington, a small town on the banks of the Pamlico River in Eastern North Carolina.
 Camellias blooming in winter.
 Intricate patterns naturally etched onto Cypress balls falling along the river shore.
 Remembering the feeling of scratching a pin into wooden windowsills.
 The cosmic call to live creatively is as unique as each fingerprint.

 My mother fanned this flame giving me an art box filled with colorful paint.
 My father suggested pursuing art in college.
-They honored this calling before I, fearful of my belief an arts education meant abandoning “my voice.”
+They honored this calling before I.

 Life as expected.
 Then it changed.
 Not an ending, but a new beginning.